annasfe/deployDemo/README.md

 ## Notes

-This repo is connected currently to 3 remotes:
+This repo is connected currently to 2 remotes:

-- one in codeop's account (since initially it was deployed from there), this is called *origin*
+- one in "annasfe" account, called *remoteAnnaGit*
-- one in annasfe's account, called *remoteAnnaGit*
+- one in "heroku", created automatically when following the deployment steps and setting up the app the first time, called *heroku*.
-- one in heroku, created automatically when following the deployment steps and setting up the app the first time, called *heroku*.
+- there was a 3rd one, the initial *origin* connected to "codeopinstructor" account, but I removed it, cause we are not using that anymore.

 _Last updated April 16th, 2024._